dfzunigah/GuessIt-Game/README.md

 ## Installation

 Releases just include a simple .JAR file, so no installation required, just open it.
+In any case you'd like to see the "compiled code" you can change the extension of the file, like this: guessgame.jar -> guessgame.jar.zip, this will generate a ZIP file where you can find the code.
+Also you can see the source code with this useful tool: [JD GUI] (http://jd.benow.ca/), this allows you to decompile .JAR files.

 ## API Reference